Uniting for Ukraine Program

 Any individual who has a lawful status in the United States, who has passed security and background vetting and demonstrated sufficient financial resources to receive and support the Ukrainian beneficiaries throughout the duration of their stay in the U.S. may become a supporter.

-Supporting a Ukrainian beneficiary is a serious financial responsibility.
+Supporting a Ukrainian beneficiary is a serious responsibility.
 The supporter pledges to the U.S. government that he or she is prepared to:

 Receive the Ukrainian beneficiary upon their arrival in the U.S. and transport them to initial housing;